bobosii/travel-react-tailwind/README.md

-# travel-react-tailwind
-this is my first react app, it's just practice for me.
+### This app just practice for me

+# Using

+React
+HTML
+Css-Tailwind
+JavaScript